 Sepsis can move into severe sepsis quickly, so getting help and treatment as quickly as possible is vital.

-Why is sepsis so serious for older people?
+Why is sepsis so serious for people who are aging?

 Sepsis is a very serious illness for anyone at any age, but it can be particularly devastating for seniors.
-According to a study published in 2010, older severe sepsis survivors were more than three times more likely to see a drop in cognitive (mental) abilities that can make it impossible for them to return to their previous living arrangements.
+Older severe sepsis survivors are more than three times more likely to see a drop in cognitive (mental) abilities that can make it impossible for them to return to their previous living arrangements.
 This often results in admission into a chronic healthcare facility.
 As well, the risk of dying from severe sepsis or septic shock rises as you get older.

 Sepsis doesn’t affect just the patient, researchers have discovered.
 The stress of having a family member who is so ill can take a toll on spouses or partners too, especially if they are the primary caregivers.
 For example, a study published in 2012 found that the wives of older sepsis survivors were at greater risk of developing depression, as much as three to four times the average.
 Depression can be very serious, affecting quality of life and even the ability to function independently.

 Sepsis needs to be suspected and recognized as quickly as possible.
-It must be treated fast as every hour that sepsis is not treated increases the risk of death.
+It must be treated fast.
+The risk of death increases every hour of delayed treatment.

 Treatment is with IV fluids and antibiotics.
 Other medications, such as those to raise blood pressure may be needed.
 If someone you know is admitted to an intensive care unit (ICU), you may see many machines used to monitor various things, such as body function (heart rate, blood pressure), medications and IV fluids that are being administered, and perhaps a ventilator to help the patient breathe.

-The key to preventing sepsis is to prevent an infection from occurring in the first place.
-If an infection does set in, it must be treated as quickly and effectively as possible.
+The key to preventing sepsis is to prevent an infection, especially among the aging, from occurring in the first place.

 - The risk of getting an infection also drops with proper hand washing.
 Thorough, proper, and frequent hand washing with either soap and water or soapless products decrease the number of pathogens that could enter your body.

-- Infections can also be reduced by proper care of all wounds, even the smallest scrape or cut.
+- Reduce Infections by properly caring for all wounds, even the smallest scrape or cut.
 A thorough cleaning with soap and water will help remove any bacteria at the wound opening.

-- Any infection should be taken seriously.
+- Take all infections seriously.
 Do not hope it will go away.
-Action must be taken.
+Act quickly.

 - The information here is also available as a Sepsis Information Guide, which is a downloadable format for easier printing.